akashacms/epub-guide/documents/3d-rendering.html.md

 This says if the `title` tag is present, then render the `header` and `h1` tags shown here, but don't do so if there's no `title`.

-The `epub_page.html.ejs` template can be studied in the github repository if you like ([github.com/akashacms/akashacms-epub/blob/master/layouts/epub_page.html.ejs](https://github.com/akashacms/akashacms-epub/blob/master/layouts/epub_page.html.ejs)).
-It is a complete HTML file formatted correctly for use in an EPUB.

 ## Using data in a fancier template